Baby carrier and baby sling safety

 Baby carrier safety

-Remember these key principles for carrying your baby safely in a front or back carrier.
+The ABC principles from Babywearing International for carrying your baby safely in a front or back carrier are also very useful to keep in mind.

-Airways: With parent-facing carriers, make sure your baby always has a clear and open airway by keeping their chin off your chest, and allowing space for air to circulate around their face.
+Airways: Make sure your baby always has a clear and open airway by keeping their chin off their chest, and allowing space for air to circulate around their face.
 Keep your baby high enough on your chest so that you can kiss the top of their head, and so that you can monitor their breathing and keep them in an upright position.

-Body positioning: It's important that the baby's spine is supported adequately and that their legs aren't dangling: the baby's knees should be propped up higher than their bum and slightly bent.
+Body positioning: It's important that the baby's spine is supported adequately and that their legs aren't dangling: the baby's knees should be propped up higher than their bum and slightly bent (known as the 'M', 'squat' or 'frog' position).

 Comfort: It's important to look out for your baby's comfort as well as your own at all times.
-Practice all carriers – especially back carriers – with a spotter until you're confident.
+Practise all carrying positions – especially back carries – with someone else to help you until you're confident.

 - You'll be more comfortable if your baby’s weight is held high and close against your body.